 - If using a tagging gun (recommended), be sure to place the fastener and needle through the manufacturers tag or through a seam.
 There are a variety for sale online at sites such as Amazon.com, and at stores such as Staples and Office Max.

-- When selling sets that use 2 hangers, please rubber band the hangers together.
+- When selling sets that use 2 hangers, please rubber band or zip-tie the hangers together.

-- Tags should be fastened to the top right side of the garment OR through the manufacturers tag.
+- Tags should be fastened to the right side of the garment in a seam OR through the manufacturers tag.
+NO EXCEPTIONS.

 - Be sure all zippers are zipped and buttons are buttoned.

 - Please secure children’s shoes together using a zip-tie or ribbon/twine/yarn.